 - How high was your blood alcohol concentration (BAC) at the time of your arrest?

 Texas treats DWI cases very seriously.
 According to the Texas Department of Transportation (TxDOT), if you are convicted, you could face jail time, a hefty fine, and the loss of your driving privileges.
 A conviction on your record could have harsh implications on your ability to apply for loans, housing, and jobs.

-To protect your future, even though you do not need a lawyer for a DWI charge, you should consider working with one.
+To protect your future, even though you do not need a DWI lawyer for a DWI charge in Texas, you should consider working with one.

 DWI Convictions Remain on Your Record Forever